ircdocs/modern-irc/_includes/modern-appendix.md

 ### Trailing

-Trailing is _a completely regular parameter_, escept for the fact that it can contain spaces.
-When parsing messages, the 'regular params' and trailing should be appended and returned as a single list containing all the message params.
+Trailing is _a completely normal parameter_, eccept for the fact that it can contain spaces.
+When parsing messages, the 'normal params' and trailing should be appended and returned as a single list containing all the message params.

-This is an example of an incorrect parser, that specifically separates regular params and trailing.
-When returning messages after parsing, **don't return this:**
+This is an example of an incorrect parser, that specifically separates normal params and trailing.
+When returning messages after parsing, **don't return a struct/object containing these variables:**

       Message
           .Tags